excsn/bench_matrix/API_REFERENCE.md

 **Core Concepts:**

 *   **Parameter Axis:** A list of possible values for a single dimension of your benchmark configuration.
 For example, an axis could represent different buffer sizes `[64, 128, 256]` or different algorithms `["AlgorithmA", "AlgorithmB"]`.
+*   **Parameter Names:** A list of human-readable names corresponding to each parameter axis, used for generating descriptive benchmark group IDs.
 *   **`MatrixCellValue`:** An enum representing a single value within a parameter axis (e.g., a specific tag, string, integer, or boolean).
 *   **`AbstractCombination`:** A struct representing one unique combination of `MatrixCellValue`s, one from each defined axis.
 This forms a single "row" in your conceptual parameter matrix.
 *   **Configuration Extraction (`ExtractorFn`):** A user-provided function that takes an `AbstractCombination` and translates it into a concrete, strongly-typed configuration struct (defined by the user) that the benchmark logic will use.